Easy ways To Graph Your Numbers

 But my favorite tool, after the scales, is to visually graph my weight.
 I do body fat %, lean tissue % and total weight.
 Waist circumference should be added as well to inspire.
 I do this on actual paper graphs that I put on the wall of the bathroom.
 I weigh in and update these daily as soon as I wake up.
 This gives for consistency which is vital for weight loss programs.
 It is done at the same time of day, after using the toilet.
 Also before drinking any liquids or eating any foods.
 This creates a constant environment for the “tests” of using the body composition scale.

 Some scales give you numbers of pounds of fat/muscle.
 Some give you the % of fat or muscle.
 Either work well.
 I sometimes graph each scale separately but have also averaged all the numbers and keep fewer graphs.
 The choice is yours.

 If total weight is going down, and bod fat percentage is also decreasing, then you know you are losing fat, not muscle.
 This is the ideal situation.
 But you can have situations where you can only do one or the other.
 Lose body fat OR gain muscle.
 Both lead to improved health and fitness.

 Since these scales are not scientific instruments, there will be some inconsistency from ONE DAY TO THE NEXT.
 Overall, week to week, they will balance out.
 Is your weight going down, body fat percentage decreasing, and muscle mass increasing?
 If all three of these go in the proper direction, over time, that’s what you want.

 Looking at graphs each morning is a highly motivating tool.

 The Reverse Graph

-Please remember that most of these graphs are done in reverse, meaning weight is better as it goes down, so the heavier weight is on the bottom side of the left axis, and the lighter you get, the higher the graph goes.
-Same for body fat %, it should go down, so the graph needs to set up that DECREASED body fat makes the line on the graph go up.
+Please remember that most of these graphs are done in reverse.
+This means weight is better as it goes down, so the heavier weight is on the bottom side of the left axis.
+The lighter you get, the higher the graph goes.
+Same for body fat %, it should ideally go down.
+So this graph needs to be designed so that DECREASED body fat makes the line on the graph go up.